Yahyakiani/Css_Notes/Psychology/Theories.md

 - **Piaget’s Theory of Cognitive Development**
   -  **Jean Piaget**
+  - **Sensorimotor** Birth–2 years Development of object permanence, development of motor skills, little or no capacity for symbolic representation
+  - **Preoperational** 2–7 years Development of language and symbolic thinking, egocentric thinking
+  - **Concrete operational** 7–12 years Development of conservation, mastery of concept of reversibility
+  - **Formal operational** 12 years–adulthood Development of logical and abstract thinking

 -  **INFORMATION-PROCESSING APPROACHES to development**
    -  According to this approach, quantitative changes occur in children’s ability to organize and manipulate information.
-From this perspective, children become increasingly adept at information processing, much as a computer program may become more sophisticated as a programmer modifi es it on the basis of experience.
+From this perspective, children become increasingly adept at information processing, much as a computer program may become more sophisticated as a programmer modifies it on the basis of experience.
 Information-processing approaches consider the kinds of “mental programs” that children invoke when approaching problems
    - Types of development in Info-processing